 The Construction Zone and CD Project

 The sessions begin with a meet-and-greet dinner for all writers.
-Out-of-towners stay at the Holiday Music Motel, located by the Steel Bridge in downtown Sturgeon Bay.
-All 18 rooms are booked for the event; accommodations are free of charge for invited guests.
-Songwriting teams are formed through a spin-the-bottle process and writers are encouraged (but not required) to derive inspiration from the steel bridge.
+Out-of-towners are housed at the Holiday Music Motel, located kitty-corner from the Steel Bridge in downtown Sturgeon Bay.
+All 18 rooms are blocked out for songwriters during the event; accommodations are free of charge.
+Writing groups of three are arranged by a nightly game of spin-the-bottle.
+Songs, after being declared finished, are recorded in various onsite studios.
+Writers are strongly encouraged (though not strictly required) to derive inspiration from the Steel Bridge.

 Writing takes place in motel rooms, coffee shops around town, by the waterside, any place writers want to go for focus, stimulation, or solitude.
-There are two recording studios operating 24/7 with full-time engineers for documenting the songs.
-Every night at dusk, there are round robins for all attendees, where writers play for each other the songs they've written.
+Recording studios are manned almost 24/7 by professional engineers.
+Every night at dusk, attendees listen to mixes of the songs that were written and recorded the previous day.

 Steel Bridge Songfest

 The Steel Bridge Songfest is an annual collaborative songwriting and performance festival, the only event of its kind in the world.
-Produced by Citizens for Our Bridge and organized by musicians with help from hundreds of volunteers (mostly musicians themselves), the four-day, three night extravaganza combines a week-long songwriting and recording marathon, outdoor concerts, theater performances, and a pub crawl.
+Produced by Citizens For Our Bridge DBA Steel Bridge Creative Foundation and organized by musicians with help from hundreds of volunteers (mostly musicians themselves), the four-day, three night extravaganza combines a week-long songwriting and recording marathon, outdoor concerts, theater performances, and a pub crawl.

 Steel Bridge Songfest raises local, state and national awareness of the Michigan Street Bridge through original songs written and inspired by the bridge.
 The Songfest and CD compilations helped to promote, build and maintain a first-of-its-kind “Michigan Street Bridge Fund” held by the National Trust for Historic Preservation in Washington DC (discontinued since the bridge has been saved) and continue to help finance the event.